THE RELATIONSHIP TOOL

 Do you think your loved one recognizes your fears and frustrations about your condition?

 Do you recognize your loved one’s fears and frustrations about your medical condition?

 As the LOVED ONE, are you aware of your own emotions?

 Do you think your loved one recognizes your stress over the situation, as well?

 Do you recognize your loved one’s fear and frustrations about their medical condition?

 Being in tune with our own emotions is hard enough.
 Recognizing that of another is even harder.
-Yet we know that both of these are critical for maintaining a healthy relationship while dealing with the stress of disease/disability.
+Yet we know that both of these are critical for maintaining a healthy relationship while dealing with the stress of serious illness or disability.

 But, there are ways to do this…